 Roughly 42% of Arizona’s total land mass is composed of public lands, making it an ideal location for boondocking, long-term camping, or a quick and budget-friendly weekend getaway.
 If you’re looking for free camping in Arizona, don’t limit yourself to Walmart parking lots.
 Instead, get out there into that endless expanse where you’ll find arid deserts, saguaro cacti, Apache trout, and Sonoran pronghorn.

-Of all the public and federal land across the Grand Canyon State, campers who are willing can find hundreds of free sites along dirt roads and in established campgrounds from the Coconino National Forest to the Kofa National Wildlife Refuge.
+With all the public and federal land across the Grand Canyon State, camping in Arizona is available for free to those who are willing can find hundreds of free sites along dirt roads and in established campgrounds from the Coconino National Forest to the Kofa National Wildlife Refuge.
 Free camping in Arizona can be found in large swaths of both desert and forest and sees hundreds of thousands of visitors year-round.

 Due to the moderate temperatures during what might be called the “off-season” elsewhere, hoards of RVers, van-dwellers, and nomads gather in the western reaches of Arizona for yearly gatherings like the Rubber Tramp Rendezvous in Quartzsite, or to stay at one of the two Long Term Visitor Areas which aren’t free, but cost a mere $180 for a seven-month stay.
 Which, if you ask me, feels as close to free as you can pay for.

 Truly free camping in Arizona typically exists on Bureau of Land Management or United States Forest Service land, with some spots also available on a National Refuge or land managed by the Army Corps of Engineers.
 Regardless of the service, it’s important to do some research ahead of time to ensure that the campground is free of charge, open, and is accessible for certain vehicles.